 The popping effect can be stopped by using a pop filter but there is no way to stop the sibilance effect except this pencil method.

-When you tie the pencil like this and record vocals, the direct force due to the pronunciation of SSHH etc words scatters and doesn’t hit the diaphragm.
+When you tie the pencil-like this and record vocals, the direct force due to the pronunciation of SSHH, etc words scatters and doesn’t hit the diaphragm.

 The result will is sibilance free sweet vocal.

-Above you have read vocal recording techniques secrets to record vocal like a pro in your home studio without spending a lot of money.
+Above you have read vocal recording techniques and secrets to record vocal like a pro in your home studio without spending a lot of money.

 If you have any question regarding this article, comment below.
-I will try to answer your questions.